Mnemonics for Students: A Teacher's Toolkit for Memory

 Bellezza (1981) found mnemonics benefit young learners, but they also help older learners.
 Mastropieri & Scruggs (1991) and Higbee (1988) showed mnemonics improve recall and academic work.
 Teachers can use them to engage learners more deeply.
 This is useful, particularly when subjects need memorisation.

-Learners struggle with abstract maths formulas and equation steps.
-SOH CAH TOA helps them remember trigonometry, (Sine = Opposite/Hypotenuse).
-This aids recall of Cosine (Adjacent/Hypotenuse) and Tangent (Opposite/Adjacent).
+Learners often struggle with abstract maths formulas and equation steps.
+SOH CAH TOA helps them remember trigonometry, including Sine = Opposite/Hypotenuse.
+It also supports recall of Cosine (Adjacent/Hypotenuse) and Tangent (Opposite/Adjacent).

 The teacher introduces this by writing the three 'words' in large letters across the top of the whiteboard.
 The teacher tells a story about an ancient chief named 'Soh-Cah-Toa' who lived near a triangle-shaped mountain.
 The learners then draw a right-angled triangle and label the sides, chanting the chief's name as they identify which ratio to use for a given problem.
 This verbal anchor prevents the common error of using the wrong trigonometric ratio during independent practice.